soniammarshall/ivr_assignment/README.md

 target_estimator.py \
 joint_angles_estimator.py

-In addition to these nodes, to get the results of forward kinematics please run:
+then, to get the results of forward kinematics please run:

 forward_kinematics.py

-and to move the robot please run:
+and finally, to move the robot please run:

 controller.py